Tempo and modes of cultural evolution in the complex display of the superb lyrebird

 The rufous scrub-bird (Atrichornis rufescens) is a cryptic near-flightless passerine with a powerful song.
 It is one of only two extant species of the Atrichornithidae - the sister family to the lyrebirds (Menuridae).
 The rufous scrub-bird is classified as Endangered under the Commonwealth EPBC Act, and is restricted to five isolated sub-populations in high altitude habitat “islands” in NSW and Queensland, including an area south-east of Gloucester (the Gloucester Tops).
 Monitoring this listed species is a key to their conservation but the habitat in which the birds are found is challenging and remote.
 This study involves the development and application of acoustic monitoring techniques and other appropriate means of remote monitoring, aimed at increasing knowledge about the biology and behaviour of this intriguing but little-known species.

-People: A/Prof Justin Welbergen, Dr Anastasia Dalziell & Dr Alan Stuart
+People: Prof Justin Welbergen, Dr Anastasia Dalziell & Dr Alan Stuart

 We are looking for a Masters student to work on this project.
 For more information see here.